digi-ron/digi-ron/README.md

 ## Where am I?
 This account isn't super active as the last 2 jobs I've had have required enterprise sign-in, which I'd prefer not to tie my main github account to, so I wouldn't be waiting with baited breath for a lot of repos to show up, I usually just upload any offcuts that:
-1. doesn't affect my contractual obligations
+1. don't affect my contractual obligations
 2. might help someone else, and;
 3. could look good to a recruiter or HR department